brianrp2000/NumberGuessGame/README.md

 ### Complete Project Structure
 <img src="/images/project-structure.png" alt="project-structure-image" height= 200 width = 200> <br>
->Note: If you know how to get the above structure in IntelliJ IDEA go ahead and skip to <a href = "#Controller">Create the Controller Class, step 3<a>
+>Note: If you know how to get the above structure in IntelliJ IDEA go ahead and skip to [Create the Controller Class, step 3](#create-the-controller-class)

 ### Steps for creating a new Project:
 1. Make sure you have installed the materials needed